-- our ability to successfully implement our growth strategy; - our ability to timely complete the construction of our Freshpet Kitchens 2.0, Kitchens South and Kitchens 3.0 and achieve the anticipated benefits therefrom; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - · the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - · the loss of a significant customer; - · the entrance of new competitors into our industry; - · the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - · our limited manufacturing capacity; - the impact of government regulation, scrutiny, warning and public perception; - · the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - · our ability to develop and maintain our brand; - the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require; - · our ability to manage our supply chain effectively; - · volatility in the price of our common stock; and - other factors discussed under the headings "Risk Factors," "Business," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report.
+- the impact of COVID-19 on the U.S. and global economies, our employees, suppliers, customers and end consumers, which could adversely and materially impact our business, financial condition and results of operations; - our ability to successfully implement our growth strategy; - our ability to timely complete the construction of our Freshpet Kitchens 2.0 at our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis (our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis together, "Freshpet Kitchens") and achieve the anticipated benefits therefrom; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - the loss of a significant customer; - the entrance of new competitors into our industry; - the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - our ability to match our manufacturing capacity with demand; - the impact of government regulation, scrutiny, warning and public perception; - the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - our ability to develop and maintain our brand; - the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require; - our ability to manage our supply chain effectively; - volatility in the price of our common stock; and - other factors discussed under the headings "Risk Factors," "Business," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report.